Our heartfelt sympathy goes out to the people who have been affected by the Coronavirus Disease (COVID-19).

 We donated worth 5 million yen to Astellas Foundation for Research on Metabolic Disorders2 as a grant for COVID-19 related research in Japan.
 The foundation has used it to subsidize COVID-19 related research in the research funding applications for FY2020.
-Further, the foundation has provided up to 10 million yen to researchers who have been economically affected by COVID-19 participating in studying abroad program supported by the foundation.
+Further, the foundation has provided to researchers who have been economically affected by COVID-19 participating in studying abroad program supported by the foundation.

 Astellas Pharma China, Inc. donated one million yuan to the Red Cross Society of China for purchasing protective clothing, masks, disinfecting solutions, and other equipment for healthcare professionals serving at hospitals in Wuhan, China, and procuring medical treatment equipment.

 In addition, we have donated approximately 300,000 yuan worth of personal protective equipment to the same society, which has been distributed to hospitals in Wuhan City.

 Astellas Pharma US, Inc. and the Astellas Global Health Foundation have each expanded support to local and global communities fighting COVID-19 by providing more than $2.7 million of financial assistance, in aggregate, to meet the urgent demand for resources to help patients, health care workers, and first responders.